phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 harness = false
 ```

-Now we vastly simplify our `should_panic` test by removing the test runner related code.
+Now we vastly simplify our `should_panic` test by removing the `test_runner`-related code.
 The result looks like this:

 ```rust
 // in tests/should_panic.rs